 "We shall have new men cropping up every session."

-Coincidentally, crops still feature in the language of geologists and archeologists, in the form of crop marks.
-These are the lines which are created by variations in the growth of plants caused by buried rocks or archeological remains.
+Coincidentally, crops still feature in the language of geologists and archaeologists, in the form of crop marks.
+These are the lines which are created by variations in the growth of plants caused by buried rocks or archaeological remains.
 Although difficult to see from the ground, crop marks materialize quite clearly when viewed from the air.
 They could be said, both literally and figuratively, to crop up in the landscape.